Doreen Lawrence

-Doreen Delceita Lawrence, Baroness Lawrence of Clarendon, (born 1952 in Jamaica) is a British Jamaican campaigner and the mother of Stephen Lawrence, a black British teenager who was murdered in a racist attack in South East London in 1993.
+Doreen Delceita Lawrence, Baroness Lawrence of Clarendon (born 24 October 1952), is a British Jamaican campaigner and the mother of Stephen Lawrence, a black British teenager who was murdered in a racist attack in South East London in 1993.
 She promoted reforms of the police service and founded the Stephen Lawrence Charitable Trust.
 Lawrence was appointed Officer of the Order of the British Empire (OBE) for services to community relations in 2003, and was created a life peer in 2013.

 On the first national Stephen Lawrence Day on 22 April 2019, she described how she had worked for 26 years hoping for "an inclusive society for everyone to live their best life, regardless of gender, race, sexuality, religion, disability or background".

 Early and personal life

 Lawrence was born in Clarendon, Jamaica, in 1952.
 At the age of nine, she emigrated to the United Kingdom.
 She completed her education in south-east London, before becoming a bank worker.
 In 1972, she married Neville Lawrence.
 Together they had three children: Stephen (13 September 1974 – 22 April 1993); Stuart, born in 1977; and Georgina, born in 1982.
 The couple divorced in 1999.